-Routine vision reimbursement is different from medical services reimbursement.
-The plan works in partnership with VSP to provide routine vision care services.
-You must submit your claim to VSP within 12 months of the date of service.
+Routine vision care reimbursement is different from non-routine vision medical services reimbursement.
+The plan works in partnership with its vision benefit manager, VSP, to provide routine vision reimbursements.
+You must submit your claim to VSP within 12 months of the date you received the item or service.

-To make sure you are giving us all the information we need to make a decision, you can fill out our vision reimbursement form to make your request for payment.
-Or, visit www.vsp.com to log into your account and complete a form online.
+To make sure you are giving us all the information we need to make a decision, you can fill out our VSP reimbursement form to make your request for payment.
+In some situations, we may need to get more information from your doctor in order to pay you back.